tkmcclellan/NetWatch/docs/usage.rst

 The server can be closed by entering Ctrl-C in the console.
 To start NetWatch with a user interface::

-    $ python -m netwatch --enable_gui True
+    $ python -m netwatch --enable_gui

 When the user interface is enabled, the server will automatically close with the GUI window.
-You can also use the --enable_scheduler argument to enable or disable NetWatch's alert scheduler.
+You can also use the `--disable_scheduler` argument to disable NetWatch's alert scheduler.

 To start NetWatch from within a project::